What Are the 3 T’s of Mastitis Protection?

 Testing such cows after attempting treatment ensures that a decision can be made to segregate or cull rather than potentially reintroduce an infection reservoir into the herd.
 Depending on the SCC level after treatment, milk sample culturing may be necessary to determine if the infection is a relapse from unsuccessful treatment or a new infection by a different pathogen species.

 Testing after dry cow therapy ensures that management and therapy during this high-risk period is effective and can predict whether a certain cow may be likely to experience an infection later in lactation.
 SCC testing throughout the treatment period can help establish general timelines for recovery from infection by specific pathogens.
-Monitoring SCC also helps create more effective treatment protocols based on causative pathogen and lactation point.
+Monitoring SCC also helps create more effective milk quality control with treatment protocols based on causative pathogen and lactation point.

 Mastitis incurs costs to farmers through production loss as well as treatment and control costs.
 Targeting a treatment plan to a causative pathogen and lactation point, as well as SCC testing of treated cows ensures efficient, effective treatment and establishes specific treatment protocols for future cases.